input-output-hk/plutus-pioneer-program/docs/week6.rst

 However, this is a currency module provided in *plutus-use-cases* that provides a *forgeContract* function that allows us to mint NFTs.

-This provides more general functionality than our previous NFT contract.
-It allows is to generate multiple NFTs in one go.
-It will create a currency symbol that can only be used one, similar to our NFT from last time, so there can only be one minting transaction.
-But for the one currency symbol, you can mint various tokens in the same transaction, with various token names and in various quantities.

 If we look at the type of the *forgeContract* function in the REPL, it looks horrible.

 .. code::